open-telemetry/opentelemetry-specification/specification/overview.md

 recorded.
 For example, metrics exposed by a Kubernetes container can be linked to a resource that specifies the cluster, namespace, pod, and container name.

-`Resource` may capture an entire hierarchy of entity identification.
-It may describe the host in the cloud and specific container or an application running in the process.
+`Resource` MAY capture an entire hierarchy of entity identification.
+It MAY describe the host in the cloud and specific container or an application running in the process.